ballerina-platform/module-ballerinax-rabbitmq/docs/spec/spec.md

    rabbitmq:AnydataMessage message = check rabbitmqClient->consumeMessage("MyQueue", false);
 ```

-As same as the `rabbitmq:Service`, if the metadata of the message is not needed, `consumerPayload` api can be used to directly get the payload.
+As same as the `rabbitmq:Service`, if the metadata of the message is not needed, `consumePayload` api can be used to directly get the payload.
 ```ballerina
    # Retrieves the payload synchronously from the given queue.
    #